swiftly-solution/documentation/docgen/output/events/gameevents/onbombdropped.md

 ---

 # OnBombDropped
-This event is triggered when bomb_dropped is triggered
+This event is triggered when bomb_dropped is triggered.
 ::: tabs
 @tab Lua
 ```lua